 Preparing an estimate of the groundwater demand in an area involves gathering groundwater use information from a variety of sources.
-The reason is that no one entity tracks all water uses across the district, and estimates must be based on information such as population, land use, and groundwater well distribution as part of the analysis.
+No one entity tracks all water uses across the district, and estimates must be based on information such as population, land use, and groundwater well distribution as part of the analysis.